wp-statistics/wp-statistics/readme.txt

 This is a security fix, please update immediately.

 == Changelog ==
+= Beta version =
+* Fixed: PHP syntax error for array brackets when the PHP < 5.4

 = 12.0.12 =
 * Added: Add-ons page!
 The Add-ons add functionality to your WP-Statistics.
 [Click here](https://wp-statistics.com/add-ons/) to see current Add-ons.
 * Fixed: Translations issue.